 Apartment Rentals and Airbnb at Oktoberfest

 If you book early enough, you may be able to find a decent Airbnb room during Oktoberfest.
 It’ll be a step up above camping, but you’ll likely have to start splashing the cash for anything decent.
-In the last update to this article (June 2022), the average price for a bedroom in central Munich was €240 per night, while private apartments were averaging €550 per night.
+In the last update to this article, the average price for a bedroom in central Munich was €325 per night, while private apartments were averaging €750 per night.

 We’ve regularly found many hosts even being bold enough to list their spare rooms for over €400 per night, waiting to cash in on last-minute Oktoberfest bookings.
 And that’s just for a room, not the entire apartment.
-See the listings below for example.
-They look like nice places to stay in Munich for Oktoberfest, but ouch, it’s way too much for crashing in someone’s spare bedroom!
+Some rooms look like nice places to stay in Munich for Oktoberfest, but ouch, spending €1,000+ is way too much for crashing in someone’s spare bedroom for a few days!

 If using Airbnb, be sure to check for three things: